AI in Marketing: Tools, Strategies & Best Practices 2026

 |---|---|---|---|

-| Midjourney | Best image quality, consistent style | Only via Discord/Web, learning curve | From $10/month |
+| Midjourney | Best image quality, consistent style | Only via Discord/web, learning curve | From $10/month |

-| DALL-E 3 (OpenAI) | Integrated into ChatGPT, text-in-image | Less artistic than Midjourney | Included in ChatGPT Plus |
+| DALL-E 3 (OpenAI) | Integrated in ChatGPT, text-in-image | Less artistic than Midjourney | Incl. in ChatGPT Plus |

-| Adobe Firefly | Commercially safe (stock-trained), Photoshop integration | Not yet very creative | Included in Creative Cloud |
+| Adobe Firefly | Commercially safe (stock-trained), PS integration | Not yet as creative | Incl. in Creative Cloud |

-| Canva AI | Simple, design templates, Magic Studio | Limited creative freedom | From €12/month (Pro) |
+| Canva AI | Easy, design templates, Magic Studio | Limited creative freedom | From 12 €/month (Pro) |

-SEO & Analytics
+SEO & Analysis

 | Tool | Strengths | Weaknesses | Price (2026) |